 A rapid succession of administrators in 5 years followed the resignation in 1968 of Eleanor Cline, administrator of Bedford hospital for 32 years.
 The hospital opened a new building in 1970.
 In Dec.
 1993 the hospital formally became part of the Univ.
 Hospitals network.
 In 1995, with 110 beds, Community Hospital of Bedford offered medical, surgical, obstetric, and cardio-pulmonary care.
-As of 2021, the hospital continues to serve the local community.

 "Hospitals" Collection, Archives, Dittrick Museum of Medical History.
 The Northeast Ohio Health Services Area and Its Hospital Needs (1976).